banramlo/banramlo.github.io/_posts/2021-04-17-Approximation algorithm(11).md

     As a result, $S$ intersects with $Y$.
 3. $Y - T = \emptyset$<br>
     $Y$ can't intersect with $X$ because $Y - X$ $\subseteq$ $Y - T$ $=$ $\emptyset$.
-    Therefore, such an $y$ doesn't exist.
+    Therefore, such $Y$ doesn't exist.

 If $X = S - T$, $Y$ should fullfill one of three followings.
 1. $Y \cap T = \emptyset$<br>